Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 ***
 ### Uniform JSON data
 The whole system is built around modular functions that work dynamically with other functions so that the system can be built on infinitely.
 In the end, some of these functions needed complex information parsing in order to work properly.
 It would have been a great idea to make all data passed around in the backend one uniform package.
 It would mean information being passed into functions that didn't need it, but it would also mean that no parsing would be needed between multiple functions in the backend.

 ***
-### Blueprinting
-The backend could have been split between multiple files to increase readability accessibility for coding.
-However, since the Socket system was built into the app file, and everything accessing it was also there, it would be difficult to move it all into other files without completely rewriting huge sections of the site.
-The current implementation is very ugly and hard to work with.
-***
-### Complex, interlocking, modular, extensible code takes a very long time to write
-The developer made the right call building this modularly.
-Most of the framework is in place that would allow a multiplayer lobby to be built and player vs. player combat to take place.
-(However, the socket extension is not set up to be asynchronous, so getting different socket requests from different players in order to have two separate but parallel sets of combat calculations would be the big stopping point there)

-HOWEVER, the ability of the developer to guess how long some of these features would take to implement were extremely hampered by inexperience.
-What was intended to take two weeks of development time ballooned into 5 weeks without being finished.
-We had to simply stop coding it because it was set to take 2-4 more weeks by more experienced estimations.
-***
 ### Bootstrap is awesome
 In order to test the waters of other technology, and because Code Institute used it in one of its write-along lessons, the developer chose to use MaterializeCSS for the frontend.

 Materialize results in stale layouts that are difficult to manipulate for complex pages.
 If a developer intends to go "off-book" for anything, the amount of CSS written while wrestling against Materialize is shocking.

-We will never use MaterializeCSS again.
-Bootstrap forever.
 ***
 ###